 - GABA and Phenibut

-And when you’re using drugs or isolated nutrients the possibility of doing something wrong is higher than a full spectrum extract of an herb.
-I’d say most of this stuff is generally safe but if you take something everyday over the long term who knows.
+And when you’re using drugs or isolated nutrients the possibility of doing something wrong is higher than a full-spectrum extract of an herb.
+I’d say most of them are generally safe but if you take something every day over the long term who knows.

 Plus my reaction to some of these supplements isn’t always good.
-I recall trying this one thing that was billed as the real NZT after the movie Limitless, which was a powder than came in a test tube.
-While I certainly felt focused for the first hour or two I felt “cracked-out” after that.
+I recall trying this one thing that was billed as the real NZT after the movie Limitless, which was a powder that came in a test tube.
+While I certainly felt focused for the first hour or two, I felt “cracked-out” after that.